iButcat/Full-Stack-Django-React-Blog-Template/README.md

 For example, to install a Javascript dependency and save that information to package.json we could run: docker-compose run --rm frontend yarn install --save axios

 If you want to be on a shell for one of the Docker services, you can do something like: docker-compose run --rm frontend bash

-<h3>Frontend</h3>

-Follow the instruction provided in the frontend folder

 <h1>Credits</h1>